Respawnsive/Apizr/Apizr/Docs/Apizr.Docs/articles/config_logging.md

 Configuring the logging fluently at request time allows you to set it at the very end, just before sending the request.

+First, add the request options parameter `[RequestOptions] IApizrRequestOptions options` to your api methods to provide your logging configuration at request time.

-You can set it thanks to this option:
+Then, you can set it thanks to this option:
 ```csharp
 // direct configuration
 options => options.WithLogging(HttpTracerMode.Everything, HttpMessageParts.All, LogLevel.Information)